 - If using password authentication, enter your password.
 If using public key authentication, drag and drop or upload your private key.

 - Optional: Add email addresses for email notifications.
 Check the Notifications settings box if you would like BlueConic to send an email if an error occurs.
 You can then also check the box for BlueConic to send emails on successful runs.

 Setting an Import goal

-Tip: If a file has already been imported and the file or connection configuration hasn’t changed, BlueConic won’t import the file again.
+If a file has already been imported and the file or connection configuration hasn’t changed, BlueConic won’t import the file again.
 BlueConic reimports a file if the file or the connection configuration has changed.
+To speed up the process, BlueConic will only import data that has changed since the previous import.

 Here you select the files that contain the data for import.